It’s common to feel discomfort around your abdomen, lower back, and thighs when you’re menstruating.

 - you’re over 25 and severe cramps are a new development

 For severe cases, the best way to get treatment is for a doctor to diagnose the cause of your menstrual pain.
-If you’re interested in learning more ways to relieve painful menstruation, visit our Pain Relief Learning Center.
+If you’re interested in learning more ways to relieve painful menstruation, check out this article on pain relief.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.